Understanding the facts

 We embrace individuality

 We respect people with autism and embrace their unique qualities.
-Many of our learners engage in self-stimulatory behaviours that we wouldn’t ever try to remove unless they were causing harm to the individual or those around them.
+Many of our learners engage in self-stimulatory behaviours that we would never try to remove unless they were causing harm to the individual or those around them.
 We focus on teaching skills to enable them to become active citizens rather than suppressing these behaviours.
 We work with our learners to ensure they are ready to learn, whilst finding a way to allow them to engage in their repetitive behaviours.

 Punishment doesn’t mean physical or emotional harm